CodecoolGlobal/ask-mate-3-python-mllorand/tasks.md

     - There is a deletion link on the question page.
     - Deleting redirects to the list of questions.

-7. Allow the user to upload an image for a question or answer.(Lóri)
+7. Allow the user to upload an image for a question or answer.(Lóri) (Todo)
     - The forms for adding question and answer contain an "image" file field.
     - The user can attach an image (.jpg, .png).
     - The image is saved on server and displayed next to the question or the answer.
     - When deleting the question or answer, the image file is also deleted.

-8. Implement editing an existing question.(Tomi)
+8. Implement editing an existing question.(Tomi) (Todo)
     - There is a `/question/<question_id>/edit` page.
     - The page is linked from the question page.
     - There is a POST form with at least `title` and `message` fields.
     - The fields are pre-filled with existing question data.
     - After submitting, the page redirects to the "Display a question" page.
 The changed data is visible on the "Display a question" page.

-9. Implement deleting an answer.(Lóri)(In progress)
+9. Implement deleting an answer.(Lóri)(Done)
     - Deleting is implemented by `/answer/<answer_id>/delete` endpoint.
+Done
     - There is a deletion link on the question page, next to an answer.
+Done
     - Deleting redirects to the question detail page.
+Done

 10. Implement voting on questions.(Dani)
     - Vote numbers are displayed next to questions on the question list page.